 More recently, we saw his courtroom “shell game”, canceling hearings with zero notice, leaving defendants, attorneys, and supporters out in the cold.

-Let’s be clear: A judge who brazenly rejects higher-court orders, manipulates schedules to derail transparency, and disregards sentencing guidelines isn’t just a bad actor.
-He’s a liability to justice itself.
+A judge who brazenly rejects higher-court orders, manipulates schedules to derail transparency, and disregards sentencing guidelines isn’t just a bad actor.
+He’s a liability to justice itself, separating families, misrepresenting restitution amounts, and sentencing up to 800% higher than sentencing guidelines.

 Denying Alcoholism as a Disease

-Schipper is the least educated man in Barry County I’m fairly certain.
-He was callous enough to claim that “alcoholism isn’t a real disease.”
+On top of his inability to follow the law, Schipper was callous enough to claim that “alcoholism isn’t a real disease.”

 Because yes, it is a real medical condition.